 - participant in administrative level CRB discussions

-In addition to participating in the work of the CRB, the City also works with municipalities and groups of municipalities to advance various items including:
+In addition to participating in the work of the EMRB, the City also works with municipalities and groups of municipalities to advance various items including:

 - industrial development